dmarsic/ChordsPortal/README.md

 ## Run in a container

-RUnning in a container makes your environment ephemeral, but it ensures the service is containerized and is easy to start.
+Running in a container makes your environment ephemeral, but it ensures the service is containerized and is easy to start.

 [Makefile](Makefile) calls [podman](https://docs.podman.io/en/latest/), but